Pickled cucumber: Gherkin

-Gherkins, or baby pickles, are small cucumbers, typically those 1 to 5 in in length, often with bumpy skin, which are typically used for pickling.
-The word gherkin comes from early modern Dutch, gurken or augurken for "small pickled cucumber".
+Gherkins are small cucumbers, typically those 1 to 5 in in length, often with bumpy skin, which are typically used for pickling.
+The word gherkin comes from early modern Dutch gurken or augurken, 'small pickled cucumber'.

-Cornichons are tart French pickles made from gherkins pickled in vinegar and tarragon.
+Cornichons, or baby pickles, are tart French pickles made from gherkins pickled in vinegar and tarragon.
 They traditionally accompany pâtés and cold cuts.
 Sweet gherkins, which contain sugar in the pickling brine, are also a popular variety.

-The term "gherkin" is also used in the name West Indian gherkin for Cucumis anguria, a closely related species.
+The term gherkin is also used in the name West Indian gherkin for Cucumis anguria, a closely related species.
 West Indian gherkins are also sometimes used as pickles.

 Kosher dill

 A "kosher" dill pickle is not necessarily kosher in the sense that it has been prepared in accordance with Jewish dietary law.
 Instead, it is a pickle made in the traditional manner of Jewish New York City pickle makers, with a generous addition of garlic and dill to natural salt brine.

-In New York terminology, a "full-sour" kosher dill has fully fermented, while a "half-sour," given a shorter stay in the brine, is still crisp and bright green.
-Elsewhere, these pickles may sometimes be termed "old" and "new" dills.
+In New York terminology, a "full-sour" kosher dill is fully fermented, while a "half-sour", given a shorter stay in the brine, is still crisp and bright green.

-Dill pickles (not necessarily described as "kosher") have been served in New York City since at least 1899.
+Dill pickles, whether or not described as "kosher", have been served in New York City since at least 1899.